plone/training/testing/unittest.rst

 The first test types that we are going to see, are unit tests.

-They are the quickest to run and easiest to write because they don't need some special environments/configuration to be executed.
+They are the quickiest to run and easiest to write because they don't need special environments/configuration to be executed.

 We are going to use a python unit testing library called ``unittest``.

 .. note::

-    More detailed documentation could be found here: https://docs.python.org/2.7/library/unittest.html
+    More detailed documentation could be found in `unittest <https://docs.python.org/2.7/library/unittest.html>`_ documentation.

 Create our first test
 ---------------------